-The Bertha, identified as a vessel registered under the Cook Islands by the maritime tracking site Marine Traffic, is among approximately 16 sanctioned tankers that, according to reports, have attempted to evade the U.S. blockade in Caribbean waters.
+The Bertha, identified as a vessel registered under the Cook Islands by the maritime tracking site Marine Traffic, is among approximately 16 sanctioned tankers that, according to reports, may have attempted to evade the U.S. blockade in Caribbean waters.

 Aliases and false coordinates

 Since December 2025, the United States has been enforcing a maritime "quarantine" on sanctioned oil tankers entering or leaving Venezuela, as part of the so-called Operation Lanza del Sur.
-In the framework of this operation, nearly a dozen ships have been boarded or seized.
+In the context of this operation, nearly a dozen ships have been boarded or seized.
 The restrictions also extend to crude oil shipments to Cuba.

 "International waters are not a refuge."